ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/quickstart/template.md

 5. **Create your marketing homepage**.
 Addon Docs comes with a set of components that take out all the hard work normally required for creating good looking marketing/demo pages.
-Creating a template with the following components will instantly give your main page a navbar, a nice hero and a snippet-ready demo container.
+Creating a template with the following components will instantly give your main page a header, a nice hero and a snippet-ready demo container.

   {{#docs-snippet name='quickstart-marketing-index.hbs' title='tests/dummy/app/templates/index.hbs'}}
-    {{docs-navbar}}
+    {{docs-header}}

     {{docs-hero
       logo='ember'